Skip to Content

 Your nap routine can be going into your child’s room, reading one or two books and then tucking them in.
 A short and simple routine that you do every day can help with the nap time resistance.

-Give forced choices.
 Toddlers love to be in control.
 If your child understands language, you can give him forced choices through the bedtime process for the different activities you do leading up to bedtime.
-This gives toddlers a sense of autonomy.
+This is a great time to give toddlers a sense of autonomy.

 Some examples of choices you can give your toddler at bedtime include: